wsgalaxy/node-pty-prebuilt-multiarch/README.md

 ## How It Works

 We maintain a parallel fork of the `node-pty` codebase that will be updated as new releases are shipped.
-When we merge new updates to the code into the `prebuild` branch, new prebuilt packages for our supported Node.js and Electron versions are updated to the corresponding [GitHub release](https://github.com/oznu/node-pty-prebuilt-multiarch/releases).
+When we merge new updates to the code into the `prebuilt-multiarch` branch, new prebuilt packages for our supported Node.js and Electron versions are updated to the corresponding [GitHub release](https://github.com/oznu/node-pty-prebuilt-multiarch/releases).

-When `node-pty-prebuilt` is installed as a package dependency, the install script checks to see if there's a prebuilt package on this repo for the OS, ABI version, and architecture of the current process and then downloads it, extracting it into the module path.
+When `node-pty-prebuilt-multiarch` is installed as a package dependency, the install script checks to see if there's a prebuilt package on this repo for the OS, ABI version, and architecture of the current process and then downloads it, extracting it into the module path.
 If a corresponding prebuilt package is not found, `node-gyp`